 What research says about persistent distress and its effects on the brain

 Persistent distress and severe anxiety can be unhealthy for the brain and the body.
-Brain research has showed that it can be toxic to brain cells, is linked with anxiety disorders, and that it can alter brain physiology.
+Brain research has shown that it can be toxic to brain cells, is linked with anxiety disorders, and that it can alter brain physiology.
 Brain scans show that the amygdala area of the brain, which processes fear, grows in size, while the hippocampus area of the brain shrinks, harming long-term memory.
-Stanford University Neuroscientist Dr Sapolsky has spent his life’s work studying the effects of chronic stress on physical and mental health.
-Diabetes, hypertension, insomnia, and digestive disorders are just some of the negative physical effects of severe anxiety and chronic stress.

 How neurofeedback can help